agrostar/zzapi-vscode/README.md

 * Instead of the raw body, the request body can be a YAML/JSON object.
 This is a great convenience compared to other API tools, that need you to create valid JSONs with quotes around every key and string.
 YAML is much easier to hand-create.

-* Save the bundles along with your code and commit them to youre repo.
-This is how you share the bundles with your team.
+* Save the bundles along with your code and commit them to your repo.
+This is how you share them with your team.
+Also keep the tests right next to the code.

-* Create *secrets* or *personal* and *environment* specific (eg, staging, production) variables and mix and match them in inventive ways to share public variables at the same time not expose secrets and personal variable values.
+* Multiple variable set files are merged.
+Keep one set as your *secrets* or *personal* set where you specify your passwords etc. needed for the requests.
+Do not commit this to your repo.

+* Create multiple bundles (eg, some for documentation and some for tests) within the same directory and share the variable sets among them.
+Or, if you prefer, declare variable sets within the bundle itself for easy visibility.